-Whisk the butter and sugar in a large bowl with an electric mixer on medium speed until pale and creamy.
-Add the eggs one at a time, making sure each is well incorporated.
+In the bowl of an electric mixer whisk the butter and sugar on medium speed until the mixture is pale and fluffy.
+Add the eggs on at a time, ensuring each is well incorporated

-Can be stored in an airtight container for up to 3 days.
+- Cookies can be stored at room temperature in an airtight container for up to 3 days.

 - Dried morello cherries can be hard to source.
 I’ve had luck in gourmet or boutique grocery stores.
 Anywhere they sell a large variety of dried fruit and nuts in those pick & mix bins is a good bet.